WHY VISIT REYKJAVIK

 - Harðfiskur: A dried fish snack, often cod, haddock or ocean catfish, is usually dipped in salted butter.

-- Skyr: A smooth and creamy kind of yoghurt made from pasteurized skimmed milk.
+- Skyr: A smooth and creamy kind of yogurt made from pasteurized skimmed milk.

 - Hangikjöt: Smoked lamb typically served with béchamel sauce at Christmas.